genuinetools/img/README.md

 #### overlayfs

-You can also use `overlayfs`
-backend, but that requires a kernel patch from Ubuntu to be unprivileged, see [#22](https://github.com/genuinetools/img/issues/22).
+The `overlayfs` backend can also be used, but that requires a kernel patch from Ubuntu to be unprivileged, see [#22](https://github.com/genuinetools/img/issues/22).

 ## Contributing

 Please do!
-This is a new project and can use some love <3.
+This is a young project and can use some love :love:.
 Check out the [issues](https://github.com/genuinetools/img/issues).

 The local directories are mostly re-implementations of `buildkit` interfaces to be unprivileged.